The Jan. 6 committee is holding hearings on its investigation of the Capitol riot

 The committee is expected to release its findings in a report in September.

-For the latest updates on tonight's hearing head over to NPR's live blog:
+For the latest updates on tonight's hearing head over to NPR's live blog.
+NPR will also broadcast live special coverage of the hearings.
+Find your local member station or use the NPR One app to listen.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.